quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Separate Packet Number Spaces

-QUIC uses separate packet number spaces for each encryption level, except that 0-RTT and all generations of 1-RTT keys use the same packet number space.
+QUIC uses separate packet number spaces for each encryption level, except 0-RTT and all generations of 1-RTT keys use the same packet number space.
-Separating the spaces allows the recovery mechanisms to work without special cases to avoid spuriously retransmitting un-processable packets.
-Separate packet number spaces do not imply separate paths.
-Consequently, a sender need not split congestion control actions across packet number spaces.
+Separate packet number spaces ensures that acknowledgement of packets sent with one level of encryption doesn't cause spurious retransmission of packets sent with a different encryption level.
+Congestion control and RTT measurement are unified across packet number spaces.

 ### Monotonically Increasing Packet Numbers